 "Studying Computer Science equips students with the programming and theoretical skills to solve the problems of the future, preparing them for a tech driven future job market.

 Students will learn and experience a wide range of programming languages and methods which are all industry standard."

-STUDYING COMPUTER SCIENCE AT WOODBRIDGE
+STUDYING COMPUTER SCIENCE

-Students wishing to study computer science will need at least 8 GCSEs at grade 7 or above, including mathematics at grade 7 and preferably a modern language at grade 6 or above.
+Students wishing to study Computer Science should have GCSE Mathematics at grade 7 and preferably a Modern Language at grade 6 or above.

-Students have access to an excellent range of practical electronic and physical resources for use in computer science.
+Students have access to an excellent range of practical electronic and physical resources for use in Computer Science.
 Up to date textbooks are used and a wide variety of materials from sources such as the British Computer Society, Computing at School and others.